Gangamma Temple, Dhenuvakonda

 Goddess Gangamma Temple is in the outskirts of Dhenuva Konda, Garlapadu village in Prakasam District of Andhra Pradesh, India.
 Sunday is preferable day to offer pooja in the temple.

 Goddess Gangamma is a powerful figure to the Yadava community.
 They celebrate Jatara for her on the full moon in April.
 During Jatara, the temple is decorated with a huge set of lighting.
 Devotees visit and pray to the goddess for the whole day and night of that full moon day.

 Location

 Goddess Gangamma Temple is 1.5 km from Dhenuva Konda village and 1 km from Garlapadu village (new).

-There is a temple for God Nagavendrudu, which is just beside this temple.
+There is a temple for the God Nagavendrudu, which is situated just beside this temple.

 Goddess Kanaka Durga temple has been constructed on the middle of the hill.
 Devotees have to take a ghat road to the temple for about one kilometer.